StealthRL: Reinforcement Learning Paraphrase Attacks for Multi-Detector Evasion of AI-Text Detectors: Conclusion and Future Work

 \section{Conclusion and Future Work}

 StealthRL demonstrates severe detector failure under adaptive RL-based paraphrasing attacks, revealing significant robustness gaps in the AI-text detectors evaluated.
-By training against a multi-detector ensemble with GRPO and LoRA, we achieve near-zero detection (0.001 mean TPR@1\%FPR) with strong cross-architecture transfer, including to a held-out detector family.
+By training against a multi-detector ensemble with GRPO and LoRA, we achieve near-zero detection on three of four detectors and a 0.024 mean TPR@1\%FPR with strong cross-architecture transfer, including to two held-out detectors.
 Our comprehensive evaluation, spanning detection metrics, quality assessment, and score distribution analysis, provides a complete picture of the evasion--quality tradeoff.

 Several directions for future work emerge from our findings: \begin{itemize}[leftmargin=*,itemsep=2pt] \item \textbf{Adversarial training}: Incorporating adversarial examples into detector training to improve robustness against adaptive attacks. \item \textbf{Semantic-aware detectors}: Developing detection methods that rely on deeper linguistic features rather than surface-level statistical cues. \item \textbf{Provable robustness}: Establishing theoretical guarantees on detector robustness under bounded perturbations. \item \textbf{Multi-objective optimization}: Improving StealthRL's quality preservation through constrained RL or Pareto-optimal training. \item \textbf{Broader evaluation}: Extending to additional datasets, languages, and detector families (including watermark-based methods). \end{itemize}